linuxm0nk3ys/conkyPress/README.md

 Notice: If you know what you are doing, you can also change the options in the conkyPressRc

-4. STARTING & STOPPING
+4. STARTING, STOPPING & RESTARTING
 ---------------------
-Use the provided shell scripts to start/stop conkyPress and remember to make them executable:
+Use the provided shell script to start/stop/restart conkyPress and remember to make the script executable:
-- Start conkyPress by executing "startConkyPress.sh"
+- Start conkyPress by executing conkyPress.sh like this "./conkyPress.sh start"
+- Stop conkyPress by executing conkyPress.sh like this "./conkyPress.sh stop"
-- Stop conkyPress by executing "stopConkyPress.sh"
+- Stop conkyPress by executing conkyPress.sh like this "./conkyPress.sh restart"

 5. TROUBLESHOOTING
 ---------------------